Bozor Sobir: Reception

 Many of Sobir's poems have been set to music by Tajik composers, and are played on Tajik TV channels on an almost daily basis.
 His patriotic verses in We are of Siyovushe's Bloodline (Az Khuni Siyovushem), which traces the Tajik lineage to Zoroaster, and sees Siyâvash, Ismail Samani and Ferdowsi as its heroic predecessors, has become the de facto national anthem since it was set to music.
 Other popular poems set to music by renowned Tajik composers include To Build You the Second Time, Homeland (Dubora Sozamat Vatan), Why Don't You Come?
 (Charo Nameoi?), Alovparak (Jumping Over Fire), Mother (Modar), Clothed Cherries (Olichai Lattador), and Mother Tongue (Zaboni Modari).
 CDs of this music have been released, and his works continue to have popularity over his contemporaries.

 During the Soviet era, Sobir's patriotic and nationalistic poems were a source of much discussion and controversy, and the subsequent poems throughout his life have maintained that effect on the people and the government.
 His poems, which promoted the new Tajik identity, and his work in popularizing the old traditions of the Tajik people, like the celebration of Nowruz (Persian New Year), faced some resistance in the Soviet era.

 His anti-government poem at that time was cited as one reason for his arrest, in particular of "promoting social discord".
 His secularist views and criticism of religion continue to stir people in a Muslim-majority Tajikistan and also in Iran and Afghanistan, where Tajik language and culture are practised.
-The self-identified atheist is viewed by a some as a heretic and an infidel.
+The self-identified atheist is viewed by some as a heretic and an infidel.
 A member of the Islamic State was arrested for planning Sobir's murder in 2016.

 Afghan Ambassador to Tajikistan Abdulgafur Orzu called Nowruz became a Worldwide Holiday, but Not a Happy One an insult to Afghans and Sobir an extremist.
 Sobir agreed to the former, stating that those of Kabul were either participants or bystanders to the brutal murder.
 Sobir and the poem were labeled anti-Islamic.